 Where to stay near Waimea Canyon: Cabins at Koke’e, Waimea Plantation

-3 Tips for Adventuring on the Garden Isle
+3 Tips for Adventuring on Kauai

 Bring Dramamine.
 Helicopters & boat rides offer magnificent views, but if you’re reliving breakfast, you won’t appreciate them quite as much.
 Take a motion sickness med the night before your activity, whether you usually need it or not.
 Trust me on this one.
 Ginger candies, wristbands, etc. are also super helpful, and will save you from a potentially uncomfortable excursion.

 - Bring shoes and athletic wear you don’t mind getting dirty… or leaving behind.
 Kauai is famous for its red dirt, so if you’re hiking or taking an ATV tour, you’re going to get covered in it.
 Brand new white tennis shoes are just not a good idea.